 It would be nice to find that bond between the Butterfoss brothers, as it would give us a date for the original transaction and the value of the wagon.
 After being bisected, its value was certainly reduced.
 One must wonder what that brotherly relationship was like and what led to the “dissolution” of the partnership.
 They were the only sons in that family to survive to adulthood, Daniel being six years older than brother Ent.
 The incident no doubt took place well after their father had died, around 1820, but their mother Esther was still alive, and probably disheartened about this falling out between her sons.

 The Butterfoss family was very prominent in the neighborhood of Sandy Ridge in the 18th and 19th centuries, starting with Andrew Butterfoss (c.1710-1759) and wife Anna Moore.
 I have not identified her parents, but she may have been related to Jacob Moore, who settled not far from Sandy Ridge at a very early date.1 Where Andrew Butterfoss came from I cannot say.
-His farm was adjacent or very near to the farm of Hendrick Vandolah, the man who built the wagon in the photograph above in 1795, and great grandfather of John Vandolah, who cut it in half.
+His farm was adjacent or very near to the farm of Hendrick Vandolah, the man whose descendants built the wagon in the photograph above, and great grandfather of John Vandolah, who cut it in half.

 Andrew and Anna Butterfoss had five children—three sons and two daughters.
 Daughter Elizabeth married first Garret Lare, and second Philip Dilts.
 Daughter Ann married Nathaniel McPherson.
 Their second son John Buttefoss probably died young.
 Their youngest son Andrew Jr. (1758-c.1850) married Rebecca Johnson and took up residence in Alexandria Township before moving to Pennsylvania in 1797 and returning to Amwell in 1826.
 In 1840 he was a Revolutionary War pensioner living in Delaware Township, but not in the Sandy Ridge neighborhood.